Music School of Rhodes (Greece): Events

-Music Festival
+Music festival

 The music school, along with the Department of the Dodecanese of the South Aegean Region and the Municipal Culture Sports Organisation of the Municipality of Rhodes (DOPAR), is set to be hosting a festival showcasing the Creation of Contemporary Music.
 The main purpose of the event is to allow young musicians to express themselves and show their talents by providing them with the best possible opportunity for expression.
 All that is required to allow students to perform at the festival is that they have passed the music audition before the festival begins.
 This festival is the 3rd of its kind following the success of the 2nd festival which was organised by the Region of Southern Aegean, Department of Culture, and took place in 2011.

 The 2nd Festival of Contemporary Music Creation lasted 2 days and consisted of 25 bands, consisting of the Dodecanese, performing over the 2 days.
 The 1st festival, lasting only 1 day, brought 1000 spectators and the 2nd festival brought more than 1500 spectators over the 2 days it ran for.
 The reason as to why the music school itself was chosen to hold all 3 of the festivals is due to the fact that its location combines historical monuments and natural beauty providing the perfect backdrop to the festivals.

 The 3rd festival of the Creation of Contemporary Music is divided into 3 phases.
 The 1st phase involves the students, who wish for their bands to participate, submitting applications for performing in the festival.
 The 2nd phase is where the bands are invited to the hearing in the Music School's auditorium where they perform in front of The Arts Committee of the festival.
 The committee then evaluate each band determining whether or not they reach the artistic criteria required to move on to the 3rd phase.
 The 3rd phase involves all of the groups who the Arts Committee determined suitable being given their performance slots.
 The Arts Committee use the 3 phases to achieve their goal in ensuring the hard working bands are able to go on to perform at the festival and showcase their talents.

+For the last three years, the Music School organizes the music festival "Rhodes: Crossroads of Cultures and Partnerships of Music Schools", with the participation of many different musical ensembles from various music schools.